mrizwanshaheen/web-development-course/README.md

 # Why I’m Doing This

 - To build a daily coding habit
-- To remember HTML concepts better by writing them myself
+- To remember web development concepts better by writing them myself
 - To track my progress step by step
 - To share my journey with others.